 - 1. Student will be given written or oral notice of the alleged violation. - 2.
 Student will be given an opportunity to respond to the allegations. - 3.
-Dean of Student Services or designee will investigate and notify the student of the findings and disposition of - 4.
+Vice President of Student Services or designee will investigate and notify the student of the findings and disposition of the case. - 4.
 The investigation will be completed within 15 days. - 5.
 All disciplined parties will have the right to appeal.